James-Cuadra/Planet-Simulation/README.md

 # Planet Simulation
- Small simulations of planets I did for fun
+ Small simulations of planets I did for fun, download to try, I recommend First Moon for a quick try!